Disclosure: This page may contain affiliate links. To learn more, read our full disclosure policy.

 If you plan on relaxing…

 - Jam to a special road trip playlist.
-I have a special list on my iPod dedicated just for the open road.
+I have a special list on Spotify dedicated just for the open road.
 It keeps me pumped, makes me reflect, and gives me the feels.
 I think I’ve cried, rocked out, and felt completely childish listening to my road trip mix.

 - If you’re the passenger and the driver doesn’t agree with your taste in books or music, try writing in your journal (if it doesn’t make you sick.)